zhirongbaolab/WormGUIDES_PostTwitching/README.md

 The WormGUIDES app is developed and maintained by the laboratories of Dr. Zhirong Bao and Dr. William Mohler.
 Major contributors of the desktop app include Doris Tang (New York University), Braden Katzman (Columbia University) and Dr. Anthony Santella of the Bao Laboratory.
 For questions or comments contact support@wormguides.org.
 <br><br><br>

+**NOTE instructions for setting up IDE projects etc for each of the Bao lab software packages can be found in the top level git repository Developer Documentation.

 ####Notes on Eclipse Project Setup